esinyavuz/Input-Modulation-Learning/README.md

 Prerequisites:
-- CUDA Toolkit (tested on v 6.5 and 7)
+- CUDA Toolkit (tested on v 6.5 and 7.
+The version of GeNN used in this paper won't work with v 8.0 because of the redefinition of the atomicAdd function for the double precision).
 - GeNN v2.1.1 (available here: https://github.com/genn-team/genn/tree/2.1.1)